 One downside of living in New Bloomfield is that it can take a long time to commute to work.
 In New Bloomfield, the average commute to work is 33.63 minutes, which is quite a bit higher than the national average.

-In terms of college education, New Bloomfield is nearly on par with the US average for all cities of 21.84%: 17.23% of adults 25 and older in New Bloomfield have a bachelor's degree or advanced degree.
+The education level of New Bloomfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.23% of adults 25 and older in New Bloomfield have a college degree.

 The per capita income in New Bloomfield in 2022 was $38,485, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $153,940 for a family of four.
 However, New Bloomfield contains both very wealthy and poor people as well.